harripd/burstH2MM/docs/source/Tutorial.rst

 --------------------------

 burstH2MM also allows the |H2MM| input data to incorporate photon nanotimes using the divisor approach.
-Before using divisors and therefore nanotimes, first it is best to analyze the lifetime decays, and set appropriate thresholds for the IRF of each stream, for which we will first plot the decays
+Before using divisors, and therefore nanotimes, it is best to analyze the lifetime decays, and set appropriate thresholds for the IRF of each stream, so we will first plot the decays

 .. note::